zhenhua32/efficiency-nodes-comfyui/README.md

-⚠️ **IMPORTANT:** Due to shifts in priorities and a decreased interest in this project from my end, this repository will no longer receive updates or maintenance.
-Use at your own risk...
+✨🍬Planning to help this branch stay alive and any issues will try to solve or fix ..
+But will be slow as I run mnay github files .

-Efficiency Nodes for ComfyUI
+<b> Efficiency Nodes for ComfyUI
 =======
 ### A collection of <a href="https://github.com/comfyanonymous/ComfyUI" >ComfyUI</a> custom nodes to help streamline workflows and reduce total node count.
 ## [Direct Download Link](https://github.com/LucianoCirino/efficiency-nodes-comfyui/releases/download/v2.0/efficiency-nodes-comfyui.7z)